kumbulanit/t-sql/tech company/untitled/Module 18 - Implementing Transactions/Lab_Implementing_Transactions.md

         'Performance Metrics' AS TestCategory,
         AVG(DATEDIFF(MILLISECOND, CreatedDate, GETDATE())) AS AvgTransactionAgeMS,
         COUNT(*) AS TotalTransactionsLogged,
-        SUM(CASE WHEN Status = 'SUCCESS' THEN 1 ELSE 0 END) AS SuccessfulTransactions,
+        SUM(CASE WHEN IsActive = 'SUCCESS' THEN 1 ELSE 0 END) AS SuccessfulTransactions,
         SUM(CASE WHEN Status LIKE 'ERROR%' THEN 1 ELSE 0 END) AS FailedTransactions FROM (
         SELECT 'SUCCESS' AS Status, CreatedDate FROM TransactionAudit